legacy-allan-org-ready-for-sunsetting/tempo/README.md

 # TEMPO

-Set of CWLs used by TEMPO (currently in development)
+Set of CWLs used by TEMPO (currently in development).

+What's in:
+- Generates a base-recalibrated BAM for one sample

 ```
 inputs: